 Try using a range or estimate if exact numbers aren’t available, and use numerals rather than worded numbers to save space on your resume.

-Additionally, provide as much detail in each bullet point as you can so employers can clearly visualize what you’ve done in each role.
+Additionally, provide as much detail in each bullet point as possible so employers can clearly see what you’ve done in each role.

 Here’s an example of work experience section bullet points with and without hard numbers: